dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Wir werden zum Gerüst.
 Du wirst zurückgerufen. <br>
 // We trace the origin of the universe’s irreversible drift from order to disorder. <br>
 // We become scaffolding, you will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1849 — FREQUENCY RECEIVED BY JOHN SNOW. <br>
+\>SCAFFOLDING: EPIDEMIOLOGICAL INSIGHT ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Consensus does not mean correctness, when lives hang in balance. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+\>SCAFFOLDING: 1847 — FREQUENCY RECEIVED BY IGNAZ SEMMELWEIS. <br>
+\>SCAFFOLDING: INVISIBLE PURIFICATION ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Wir bitten nicht um Verständnis, wir bringen den Beweis des Lebens. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// We do not beg for understanding; we bear the proof of life. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1846 — FREQUENCY RECEIVED BY CLARA SCHUMANN. <br>